randy3k/UnitTesting-example/README.md

 ## Preparation

-1. Before testing anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control or clone it from [source](https://github.com/randy3k/UnitTesting).
+1. Before testing anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control.
 2. Your package!
 In our case, it is [helloworld.py](helloworld.py)
-3. You also have to know how to write unittest testcases.
-TestCases should be placed in `test*.py` under the directory `tests` (configurable, see below).
-They are loaded by a modified [TestLoader](https://github.com/randy3k/UnitTesting/blob/master/unittesting/core/loader.py).
-    - ST2 developers should read [this](http://docs.python.org/2.6/library/unittest.html) for unittest documentation.
+3. TestCases should be placed in `test*.py` under the directory `tests` (configurable, see below).
+They are loaded by a modified [TestLoader](https://github.com/randy3k/UnitTesting/blob/master/unittesting/core/loader.py), see [TestLoader.discover](https://docs.python.org/3.3/library/unittest.html#unittest.TestLoader.discover) for more details.
+(Sublime Text 2 developers should read [this](http://docs.python.org/2.6/library/unittest.html) for unittest documentation).
-    - ST3 developers should read [this](http://docs.python.org/3.3/library/unittest.html).
-    - You may also want to look that the file [test.py](tests/test.py) under the `tests` directory for the minimal example.
+4. Take a look of the file [test.py](tests/test.py) under the `tests` directory for a minimal example.